-a) may invite any person who might provide the Committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited;

-b) shall exclude the Committee's non-independent Directors from the Committee's deliberations when it examines topics that might pose an ethical problem or Conflict of Interest.
+- a) may invite any person who might provide the committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited; - b) shall exclude the committee's non-independent directors from the committee's deliberations when it examines topics likely to pose an ethical problem or Conflict of Interest.

-When the Committee meets in its more restrictive configuration, the meeting's Secretary is chosen from among its independent members.
+It being specified that when the committee meets in its more restrictive configuration, the meeting's secretary is chosen from among its independent members.